MercersKitchen/Sandbox-Music-Player-Project-P4/README.md

 Future Ideas

 - [] Night Mode Colors by button and default by time
+  - Use of ternary operator
+  - CS20 is able to use daytime procedure for more individual control
 - [] Array for songs and sound effects variables

 Geometry Questions